Carleton University, Department of History

 The courses for which contract instructors are currently being sought are:

-A survey of United States politics and society from Reconstruction to the era of globalization.
-Evenings, Tuesdays and Thursdays.
-May – June.
+A survey of United States politics and society from the American Revolution to the Civil War.

-Candidates should have a record of publications in the history of the United States from 1865.
-They are required to have experience in teaching the history of the United States and competence in the supervision of teaching assistants.
+Candidates should have experience in teaching the history of the United States to 1865 and a record of publication in the field.

 HIST 2910 [0.5 credit]

 A lecture course on a special topic, theme, or period.
 Topic varies from year to year.
 This term’s topic will be A History of Oil and it will be offered as an online course.